joaquimlyrio/inaugural-speeches/README.md

 # Fall 2017
-# Project 1: What did the presidents say at their inauguation?
+# Project: What did the presidents say at their inauguation?

 ![image](./doc/fig/trump-inauguration.jpg)